elizabetheiden/SAR_amp_change/README.md

 # SAR_amp_change
 code related to calculating amplitude change products from SAR data

-gee_amp_change_detection is meant to be run in Google Earth Engine You will need a GEE account copy and paste the text of gee_amp_change_detection into a new script in GEE and run
+gee_amp_change_detection is meant to be run in Google Earth Engine.
+You will need a GEE account

+copy and paste the text of gee_amp_change_detection into a new script in GEE and run